Salmonsnake1/Project-2---Rest-API/README.md

 - GET https://project-2-rest-api.vercel.app/api/getall Return all documents in collection
 - GET https://project-2-rest-api.vercel.app/api/:id Return one item with the given id - commented out in favour of search
 - GET https://project-2-rest-api.vercel.app/api/search?
-Return one item based on given search parameter
+Return one item based on given search parameter for example search?title=
 - POST https://project-2-rest-api.vercel.app/api/add Create a new document in the collection
 - PUT/PATCH https://project-2-rest-api.vercel.app/api/:id Update the document with the given id
 - DELETE https://project-2-rest-api.vercel.app/api/:id Delete the item with the given id